wenkaiingermany/NCE_03/Lesson_30.md

 with time
 with the passing / passage of time
 It has become an accepted fact that a bad pratice is prevailing in the medical field.
 Doctors prescribe much more expensive medicine than necessary and patients, for their part, have to give doctors 'hangbao', money in a red envelope, for better treatment and safer surgery.

+### No one suspected that there might be someone else on the farm who had never been seen.
+No one suspected that there might be a murderer hiding in the village who had never been recognized.

+### This was indeed the case.
+Yet this is not always the case.
+This is not always the case.
+This is indeed the case.
+This is not the case at all.
+This might not be the case.

+### A short time ago, villagers were astonished to learn that the ghost of Endley had died.

+learn of / about
+know of / about
+hear of / about

+### Every one went to the funeral, for the 'ghost' was none other than Eric Cox, a third brother who was supposed to have died as a young man.

+everyone / every one
+... poisoned every one of her five hushands.

+none other than 不是别人..., 正是...
+Neighbors here were astonished to learn that the murderer was none other than the victim's wife who had, in her youth, poisoned every one of her five husbands.

+### After the funeral, Joe and Bob revealed a secret which they had kept for over fifty years.

+when (he was) a young man
+in his youth
+when young

+Only the good die young.

+keep a secret
+reveal a secret
+a secret becomes known